 Since we couldn't possibly test every product ever made (even though we may love to), we begin by researching the industry's top-rated options.
-After countless hours we eventually narrow our search and settle on a selection that we believe to be the best of the best.
+After countless hours we eventually narrow our search and settle on a selection we believe to be the best of the best.
 Once we receive our test suite, the real fun begins.
 We put each pack through rigorous testing under a very critical eye.
 We walk, bike, and hike countless miles with these packs, take them on road trips, and even travel internationally with them in tow.
-Over the years, they've accompanied us in airplanes of all sizes, racing through airports, crashing at hostels, in taxis, and on ferries.
+Over the years, these bags have accompanied us in airplanes of all sizes, racing through airports, crashing at hostels, in taxis, and on ferries.

 We are always price conscious here at GearLab, even when recommending expensive products.
 We like to give you options for various budget levels.
 We understand that considering the overall value a product holds is an important part of the purchasing process.
 Our chosen travel packs have a large range of prices.
 While there may be some correlation between price and performance as far as durability goes, we don't find that correlation to be particularly strong.
 The more glaring difference here is that durable, lightweight materials cost a little more than durable, heavyweight materials.
 No huge surprise there.
 That said, we liked some of the less expensive bags as much as the very costly ones, so we recommend paying closer attention to the specific functionality you are seeking versus the stand-alone price.

 Have you ever traveled through a foreign country with an extremely uncomfortable bag?
 There isn't anything worse than starting a trip with the realization that what you will remember most is how the backpack strap kept digging into your dang shoulder.
 A travel-specific backpack that comfortably fits when weighed down with all your belongings is a sure-fire way to improve happiness and decrease frustration.
 Anyone who's traveled knows that travel days can be the most exhausting of the trip.
-Maybe you're on a shoestring budget and your travel day requires going from hostel to boat dock to bus station to the airport, or maybe you rented a charming Parisian apartment on the seventh floor, only to find that the elevator is either broken or doesn't exist.
-In either case, you'll be grateful that you took the time to buy a comfortable backpack.
+Maybe you're on a shoestring budget, and your travel day requires schlepping your belongings from hostel to boat dock to bus station to the airport, or maybe you rented a charming Parisian apartment on the seventh floor, only to find that the elevator is either broken or doesn't exist.
+In either case, you'll be grateful that you took the time to buy a comfortable travel backpack.

 Next up, we have the REI Ruckpackand Peak Design Travel Pack.
 The Ruckpack has a robust harness system with breathable mesh along the back and shoulder straps to help keep you cool, making it a great option for backpack trips and extended carries.
-The Peak Design bag has ergonomic shoulder straps, a thickly padded adjustable hip belt that can be tucked away when not needed, and excellent overall structure.
+The Peak Design bag has ergonomic shoulder straps, a thickly padded adjustable hip belt that can be tucked away when not needed, and an excellent overall structure.
 This bag isn't cheap, but it's clear that intention went into the design.